Samsung Showcases Evolution of SmartThings and Introduces New Device Experiences at SDC22

 Connecting Platforms and Devices with Calm Technology

 Bixby has been integrated more deeply with SmartThings, a tool for developers to build more intelligent voice user interface experiences.
 As Samsung’s representative voice assistant platform, Bixby has evolved to become the on-device AI solution able to control individual Galaxy devices, as well as the cross-device experience throughout the Samsung ecosystem.
-With the new Bixby Home Studio, developers can now build differentiated, customised experiences for the SmartThings platform.
+With the new Bixby Home Studio, developers can now build differentiated, customized experiences for the SmartThings platform.
+In addition, Bixby will be even more widely available to users with support for Latin American Spanish, starting in November.

 After 10 years of service, Samsung’s Tizen operating system (OS) continues to offer best-in-class user experiences.
 The Samsung Gaming Hub brings better, faster and more convenient access to gaming on Samsung Smart TVs, provided by industry-leading partners, such as Xbox, NVIDIA GeForce NOW, Utomik and Amazon Luna.
 Samsung Gaming Hub bridges expertise in hardware and software to integrate features like AI Upscaling and multitask functions to make gaming on Samsung Smart TVs an immersive, optimized experience.